The Best Carbon Fiber Wallets

 Frenchie Co.
 Speed Wallet

-Frenchie co style of wallet is a larger tri-fold style wallet that again gained popularity through a successful Crowdfunding campaign on Kickstarter.
+The Frenchie Co style of wallet is a larger tri-fold style wallet that again gained popularity through a successful Crowdfunding campaign on Kickstarter.
 The first alliteration of this wallet was all leather but they eventually released a hybrid carbon fiber version which is every bit as beautiful.

 The wallet has a bunch of nifty features such as the inclusion of quick access slots (for easy access to cards) and enough card/cash capacity to meet even the largest amounts (1-6 cards and full-width easy access cash slot).

-The design is also worth mentioning as it looks the premium part with the use of high-quality materials and seamless stitching.
+The design is also worth mentioning as it looks like the premium part with the use of high-quality materials and seamless stitching.
 But this does come at a hefty price tag.
-Coming in at $129.00 the wallet isn’t for the faint-hearted but if you’re looking for a wallet with unique character and great storage then you can’t go wrong with the Frschoe speed wallet.
-For more information on the Frenchie Wallet click the link below.
+Coming in at $129.00 the wallet isn’t for the faint-hearted but if you’re looking for a wallet with unique character and great storage then you can’t go wrong with the Frenchie speed wallet.
+For more information on the Frenchie Wallet click the link below or read our full review of the wallet here.

 Hu Mn Carbon Wallet